wiktorpp/wiktorpp/README.md

 [friendmatcher](https://github.com/wiktorpp/friendmatcher) - Work in progress\
 [weatherbot](https://github.com/wiktorpp/weatherbot) - A discord bot that shows the current weather from OpenWeatherMap\
-[propbot](https://github.com/wiktorpp/propbot) - A bot meant for keeping track of props
+[propbot](https://github.com/wiktorpp/propbot) - A bot meant for keeping track of props [phonebot](https://github.com/wiktorpp/phonebot) - A phone simulator in a form of a Discord bot

 *not secure!
 ## Scripts